How to Manage Psoriasis

 If you are receiving psoriasis therapy, do not miss your topical treatments even if symptoms improve.
 Consistency is key to long-term management.
 If you experience any adverse effects or need any more treatment changes, consult your dermatologist right away.

-Reducing your psoriasis risk also depends on protecting your skin.
+Protecting the skin can help reduce psoriasis flare‑ups triggered by injury (Koebner phenomenon).
 Even small skin injuries, including cuts, insect bites, or sunburn, might cause fresh psoriasis patches to develop.
 Therefore, always use sunscreen, dress in suitable protective clothing, and avoid strong skincare products that could irritate your skin.

 Moderate exercise lowers overall inflammation, controls stress, and encourages a healthy weight, which are all highly beneficial in avoiding psoriasis flare-ups.
 To prevent psoriasis and improve general health, try for at least 30 minutes of daily exercise.